peterjiz/gocic/README.md

 # Legal Disclaimer

 The author is in no way responsible for any illegal use of this software.
-It is provided purely as an educational proof of concept.
 I am also not responsible for any damages or mishaps that may happen in the course of using this software.
 Use at your own risk.